 After fostering several infants born exposed to addictive substances, Dayton mom and business owner Jill Kingston believed there had to be a better way of caring for children and families in the crisis of addiction.
 That belief led her to found Brigid’s Path, the first newborn recovery center in Ohio.

-Since welcoming our first baby in 2017, Brigid’s Path has helped nearly 100 families by offering grace for the past, support for the present, and hope for the future.
+Since welcoming our first baby in 2017, Brigid’s Path has helped more than 100 families by offering grace for the past, support for the present, and hope for the future.

 Brigid’s Path is not affiliated with any singular religion or denomination, but our name comes from two faith elements: St. Brigid, the patron saint of newborns, and Psalm 25 (“Show me your ways, Lord, and teach me your paths”).